rinnocente/qe-full-6.0/README.md

   $ PORT=`docker port $CONT 22 |sed -e 's#.*:##'`
   $ ssh -p $PORT qe@127.0.0.1
 ```
-the initial password for the 'qe' user is 'mammamia', don't forget to change it immediately.

 The **QE** container has the  full QuantumEspresso distribution plus binaries, and parallel binaries.
 As with smaller images it still has the files for a quick test.